HAWAII FIVE-0 SEASON 7: THE FULL COLLECTION, EPISODES 1-25

 To analyse this I'm going to have to start at the end: "Snatchback" was not stylised as the first of a two-parter but by the time it was over it was clear, with the cliffhanger of Chin now in the hands of the Mexican kidnappers, that this is how it's going to roll.
 And it was a pretty solid first part with a solid bait-and-switch: when the writers weren't penning hilarious scenes with Lou and Danny trying to identify a burned body by burning it more to reveal a tattoo on the second layer of skin, they were pushing the idea that Sarah was just another victim of kids who fell prey to cartels looking to make easy cash through ransoms; in the end that burned body was key.

-Lou Grover when helping to ID a burnt body by heating it up
+Lou Grover when helping to ID a burnt body by heating it up to reveal a tattoo: "Awww, it's sizzling!" |

 I fell for the bait and was impressed by the switch, but something I wasn't impressed with as much was the cameos.
 The CBS press release stated Will Yun Lee (Five-0's sneaky informant Sang Min) and George Takei would guest star, but instead they both just had 10 second cameos wishing Chin a happy birthday.
 I'm not sure it was worth the effort and the tease was annoying more than interesting.
 Which is a shame, because overall this was a very funny, but very emotion-fuelled episode.